 Cook, Learn, and Share to Fight Hunger.

-Brown sugar is essentially white sugar with molasses added back in after the refining process.
-The amount of molasses determines the type of brown sugar – light brown sugar has less molasses, resulting in a milder flavor, while dark brown sugar has a higher molasses content and a more pronounced caramel taste.
+It is essentially white sugar with molasses added back in after the refining process.
+The amount of molasses determines the type – light brown sugar has less molasses, resulting in a milder flavor, while dark brown sugar has a higher molasses content and a more pronounced caramel taste.

 The Melanin of the Sugar World: Molasses

-The key difference between light and dark brown sugar lies in their molasses content.
+The key difference between light and dark version lies in their molasses content.
 Molasses is a dark, syrupy byproduct of sugar refining.
 The more molasses a sugar contains, the darker its color and the stronger its flavor.

 Light Brown Sugar

-• The kiddie pool of the brown sugar family, light brown sugar boasts a light golden color and a mild molasses taste.
+• The kiddie pool of the brown sugar family, it boasts a light golden color and a mild molasses taste.

 • It contains around 3.5% molasses.